ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Threat Model and Preliminaries

 \subsection{Background of Language Models}

-\textbf{Model Training.} The transformer-based language model~\cite{vaswani2017attention, radford2018improving} is trained auto-regressively in both pre-training and fine-tuning stages.
-Text from each data owner is tokenized into a sequence $\x = (x_1, x_2, \dots, x_t)$ of length $t$, with the dataset $D = \{\x_1, \dots, \x_n\}$ from $n$ data owners.
-The model's objective is to predict the next token $x_{t+1}$ based on prior tokens $(x_1, x_2, \dots, x_t)$.
-Fine-tuning minimizes the objective over sequence with length $T$:
+\textbf{Model Training.} Contemporary transformer-based language models~\cite{vaswani2017attention, radford2018improving} employ autoregressive training in both pre-training and fine-tuning phases.
+Text from each data owner is tokenized into a sequence $\x = (x_1, x_2, \dots, x_t)$ of length $t$, with the dataset $D = \{\x_1, \dots, \x_n\}$ comprising data from $n$ owners.
+The model's objective is to predict the next token $x_{t+1}$ given the preceding context $(x_1, x_2, \dots, x_t)$.
+Training minimizes the negative log-likelihood objective over $T$ tokens: